datareel/fcrypt/README.txt

 	AES 256 bit symmetric file encryption
 	File encryption using a password or key file
-	Multi user access to encrypted files using RSA keys
+	Multi user access to encrypted files using RSA keys Multi user access to encrypted files using a smart card

 TO BUILD THE FCRYPT AND FDECRYPT PROGRAMS FOR LINUX
 ---------------------------------------------------
 $ mkdir -pv ${HOME}/git